taraschuiko/taraschuiko/README.md

 # Welcome to My Github Profile👋

 <p>I'm a Front End Developer based in Kraków, Poland, skilled in HTML, CSS/Sass, JavaScript, and TypeScript.
 I specialize in web application development using React, Next.js, Gatsby, and other tools.
 I've created many websites, worked on improving e-commerce websites, made support processes smoother with Freshdesk, and contributed to projects in educational platforms and medical data science.
-I've also worked on A/B testing ASO tools, created landing pages and websites, developed user-friendly applications, built online store scrapers, and contributed to various other web and app projects.
+I've also worked on A/B testing ASO tools, created landing pages and websites, developed user-friendly applications, built online store scrapers, and contributed to various other projects.
 Feel free to connect!</p>

 ## Experience